AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/create-a-vibes-sms-message-2.md

    >[!NOTE]
    >
-   >The two tracking links are selected by default.
+   >* The two tracking links are selected by default.
+   >* Using the Marketo URL shortener will result in X characters being used in your message.??????????????????

 1. If you want to use an external URL instead, click the **External URL** button and enter the URL in the URL field.
 Click **Insert**.

    ![](assets/insert-link-url-hands.jpg)

+   >[!CAUTION]
+   >
+   >It is recommended to _not_ use URL shorteners (e.g., Bitly), as the carriers may flag your message as spam.

 1. The link displays in the message.